 We yell we scream, we take it to the next level.
 We say hurtful things we may wish we could take back at a later time.

 This is where patience comes in.
 It helps you slow down the cycle, and hopefully stop it.
-I often tell my clients to envision a big red stop sign and remind them to simply slow things down…to “stop and think“…To be patient with yourself and those around you.
+I often tell my clients to envision a big red stop sign and remind them to simply slow things down…to “stop and think“…To be patient with themselves and those around them.

 Remember…the next time you find yourself on the verge of engaging in the “anger cycle”…instead of reacting, take some time and try to be patient.
 Because patience is the key to success.